Shoyu vs soy sauce

 I really enjoy trying different things every now and then.

-If you’re just getting started or want true authentic flavors of Japan in your Japanese dishes, these 5 are without fail some of the easiest to find.
+If you’re just getting started or want a little bit of the true authentic flavors of Japan in your Japanese dish, these 5 are without fail some of the easiest to find.

 - Truffle shoyu (with truffles)